molfat66/website/content/publication/FSVM.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "Convex formulations for fair principal component analysis" publication_short = "Fair PCA"
+publication = "Spectral algorithms for computing fair support vector machines" publication_short = "Fair SVM"

 # Abstract and optional shortened version.
-abstract = "Though there is a growing body of literature on fairness for supervised learning, the problem of incorporating fairness into unsupervised learning has been less well-studied.
-This paper studies fairness in the context of principal component analysis (PCA).
-We first present a definition of fairnessfordimensionalityreduction,andourdefinition can be interpreted as saying that a reduction is fair if information about a protected class (e.g., race or gender) cannot be inferred from the dimensionality-reduced data points.
-Next, we develop convex optimization formulations that can improve the fairness (with respect to our definition) of PCA and kernel PCA.
-These formulations are semidefinite programs (SDPs), and we demonstrate the effectiveness of our formulations using several datasets.
-We conclude by showing how our approach can be used to perform a fair (with respect to age) clustering of health data that may be used to set health insurance rates." abstract_short = ""
+abstract = "Classifiers and rating scores are prone to implicitly codifying biases, which may be present in the training data, against protected classes (i.e., age, gender, or race).
+So it is important to understand how to design classifiers and scores that prevent discrimination in predictions.
+This paper develops computationally tractable algorithms for designing accurate but fair support vector machines (SVMs).
+Our approach imposes a constraint on the covariance matrices conditioned on each protected class, which leads to a nonconvex quadratic constraint in the SVM formulation.
+We develop iterative algorithms to compute fair linear and kernel SVMs, which solve a sequence of relaxations constructed using a spectral decomposition of the nonconvex constraint.
+Its effectiveness in achieving high prediction accuracy while ensuring fairness is shown through numerical experiments on several data sets." abstract_short = ""

 # Featured image thumbnail (optional)
-image_preview = "fpca.jpg"
+image_preview = "fsvm.jpg"

 # Is this a selected publication? (true/false)
 selected = true